-- 39. Where the capex proposed by DBP (in whole or in part) is found to: - satisfy rule 79 it will be considered conforming capex for the purposes of rules 77(2) and 78 and rolled into the capital base (i.e., it will be included in the derivation of the reference tariff(s)); or a tariff to be assumed for the incremental services based on (or extrapolated from) prevailing reference tariffs, or an estimate of the reference tariffs that would have been set for comparable services if those had been reference services; and incremental revenue to be taken to be the gross revenue to be derived from the incremental services less incremental opex; and
+- 39. Where the capex proposed by DBP (in whole or in part) is found to: - satisfy rule 79 it will be considered conforming capex for the purposes of rules 77(2) and 78 and rolled into the capital base (i.e., it will be included in the derivation of the reference tariff(s)); or a tariff to be assumed for the incremental services based on (or extrapolated from) prevailing reference tariffs, or an estimate of the reference tariffs that would have been set for comparable services if those had been reference services; and incremental revenue to be taken to be the gross revenue to be derived from the incremental services less incremental opex; and the discount rate is to be based on the rate of return implicit in the reference tariff.

-&lt;sup>7 Rule 79(3) sets out the matters to be considered when applying the economic value test.
+7 Rule 79(3) sets out the matters to be considered when applying the economic value test.
 In short, this rule only allows consideration to be given to the economic value directly accruing to the service provider, gas producers, users and end-users when determining whether the overall economic value of the capex is positive.

-&lt;sup>8 Rule 79(4) sets out what is to be considered when applying the incremental revenue test.
+8 Rule 79(4) sets out what is to be considered when applying the incremental revenue test.
 In short, this rule requires: